SuperCowPowers/zat/docs/examples.md

     print(bro_df.head())
 ```

-**Output:** All the Bro log data is in a Pandas DataFrame with proper
+**Output:** All the Zeek log data is in a Pandas DataFrame with proper
 types and timestamp as the index

 ```